openworm/owmeta-core/docs/design/package_lifecycle.rst

 When we're generating data, our workspace is not necessarily in the right state for distribution.
-We may have created temporary files and notes to ourselves, or we may have generated data in trial runs (or by mistake) which do not reflect our formal experimental conditions.
+We may have created temporary files and notes to ourselves, or we may have generated data in trial runs, intentionally or mistakenly, which do not reflect our formal experimental conditions.
 In the staging phase, we bring together just the data which we wish to distribute for a given bundle.
 During the staging phase we also serialize

 Once these data are brought together in the staging area, they should be immutable -- in other words, they should not change any more.
 Consequently, the staging phase is the appropriate time for creating summary statistics, signatures, and content-based identifiers.

 For files associated with staged |RDF| data, Much of the data which is created in a research lab is append-only: observations are logged and timestamped